Skip to main content

 Orchard Park - the Arbury Camp Earthwork and The Cleverness of Planners...

 Wonderful to mix, merge and match old maps of the historic Arbury area with modern aerial views.
 The planners at Orchard Park (originally Arbury Park) were rather ingenious to include the outline of the earthwork of the iron age Arbury Camp in their plans - this is called 'Ring Fort Road'.
 Arbury was believed by archaeologists to have been an undefended site, an iron age settlement within a circular ditch in which people lived, for many years.
 The ditch was believed to have been for keeping the animals belonging to the settlers safe from wolves and robbers.
-But other, more recent, excavations on the site indicate otherwise - that Arbury was a defended site.
+But other, more recent, excavations on the site indicate otherwise - that Arbury was a defended site - a fort.
 We'll take a delve into all this soon.
 The earthwork outline looks great from above - a real indication that people have lived in the area for over two thousand years, and of the origin of the Arbury name.
-A broader view of the district, with some historic and modern inserts.
-The Arbury/Harborough Meadows, north of Arbu
+A broader view of the historic Arbury district.
+The Arbury/Harborough Meadows.
+Furlongs and Corner, north

 Arbury Road: Standing Firm at Cherry's Corner - 1989